 Pilot, ATC & Cabin Crew Medicals

-As a class 1 AME, Dr Timperley is able to undertake initial, renewal/revalidation of class 2 and LAPL, and renewal/revalidation of class 1 and class 3 medicals.
-For pilots with cardiology issues requiring a consultant cardiologist opiinion to maintain certifcation, he is able to combine a medical with a cardiology review.
-Dr Timperley is also available to perform medicals for cabin crew
+As a UK and EASA class 1 AME, Dr Timperley is able to undertake initial, renewal/revalidation of class 2 and LAPL, and renewal/revalidation of class 1 and class 3 medicals.
+For crew with cardiology issues requiring a consultant cardiologist opinion to maintain certifcation, he is able to combine a medical with a cardiology review.
+Dr Timperley is also available to perform medicals for cabin crew.

 One of the commonest reasons for an AME being unable to issue a medical certification is an abnormality found on the ECG.
 The CAA often require a number of investigations in order to obtain or maintain certification.
 We are able to offer all investigations required by the CAA and for the common investigations are able to perform all of these during one visit.
 For pilots requiring a 24 hour ECG we can post that to an AME for fitting, and the pilot can post the monitor for reading.